syncfusion-content/blazor-docs/blazor/diagram/swim-lane.md

+---
+layout: post
+title: Swim Lane in Blazor Diagram Component | Syncfusion
+description: Learn about Swim Lane in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Swimlane

 Swimlane is a type of diagram nodes, which is typically used to visualize the relationship between a business process and the department responsible for it by focusing on the logical relationships between activities.